 The most challenging one was “AWS Certified Advanced Networking Specialty”, and I passed it at the 4th attempt.
 I used to be a long time Java Developer and Networking used to be a boring subject to me.

-If you are interested, please read the article here. https://www.linkedin.com/pulse/pursuit-happyness-my-aws-certification-journey-yujun-liang/
+If you are interested, please read the article here.
+Click Here

 Now I found another challenging one, The Linux Foundation Certified Engineer, which covers a broader range of Linux Packages related to networking.
 I will be getting it.

-Yujun: For technical careers, cloud certifications, including some hands on ones from The Linux Foundation are good, since there is a huge demand for cloud architects in the infrastructure modernization projects.
+Yujun: For technical careers, cloud certifications, including some hands-on ones from The Linux Foundation are good, since there is a huge demand for cloud architects in infrastructure modernization projects.

-And people can look at (ISC)2 , ISACA, ITIL 4 certifications, those are certifications for a management career in enterprise IT.
+People can look at (ISC)2, ISACA, and ITIL 4 certifications, which are certifications for a management career in enterprise IT.

-For example, CISSP teaches the required knowledge for 8 security related domains, it will benefit people even not working as a security professional.
+For example, CISSP teaches the required knowledge for 8 security-related domains, it will benefit people even not working as a security professionals.

 There is a huge demand for security professionals as well.

-Haman: How do you organize your time and still maintain work-life balance?
+Haman: How do you organize your time and still maintain a work-life balance?

-In one life, I am Yujun Liang, Chief Architect, working for a respectable insurance company.
+In one life, I am Yujun Liang, a Chief Architect, working for a respectable insurance company.
 I have a social security number, and I pay taxes.
-Also I yield to cars entering the traffic.
+Also, I yield to cars entering the traffic.